Blog > Location Intelligence > 4 Industries Using Location Intelligence to Make Better Decisions

 Awareness of the value of location information for enriching business intelligence insights is growing.
 With an estimated 80 percent of data having a location component, it’s not surprising that a recent study by Dresner Advisory Services reported that 53 percent of respondents considered location intelligence to be very important to their businesses.

 The purpose of this article is to help readers get a good feel for how location information can enable their businesses to make better decisions.
-To do that, we’ll look briefly at how it is being used in four industries: insurance, telecommunications, retail, and banking.
+Here are some examples of business decisions made by industries such as financial services, insurance, telecommunications, and retail using location intelligence.

 Insurance